xyflow/xyflow/.changeset/thick-parts-rule.md

 "@xyflow/react": minor
 ---

-Add useNode and useEdge hooks for subscribing to changes to sepecific nodes & edges
+Add `useNode` and `useEdge` hooks for subscribing to changes to specific nodes & edges